-\emph{2) Fast Colour Style Transfer.} Li \etal \cite{li2018closed} address the efficiency issue of \cite{luan2017deep} by handling this problem with two steps, the stylisation step and smoothing step.
+\emph{2) Model-Optimisation-Based Photorealistic Style Transfer.} Li \etal \cite{li2018closed} address the efficiency issue of \cite{luan2017deep} by handling this problem with two steps, the stylisation step and smoothing step.
 The stylisation step is to apply the NST algorithm in \cite{li2017universal} but replace upsampling layers with unpooling layers to produce the stylised result with fewer distortions.
 Then the smoothing step further eliminates structural artefacts.
 These two aforementioned algorithms \cite{luan2017deep,li2018closed} are mainly designed for natural images.
 Another work in \cite{zhang2017style} proposes to exploit GAN to transfer the colour from human-designed anime images to sketches.
-Their algorithm demonstrates a promising application of Colour Style Transfer, which is the automatic image colourisation.
+Their algorithm demonstrates a promising application of Photorealistic Style Transfer, which is the automatic image colourisation.

-\paragraph{Attribute Style Transfer.} Image attributes are generally referred to image colours, textures, \etc. Previously, image attribute transfer is accomplished through image analogy \cite{hertzmann2001image} in a supervised manner (Section~\ref{sect:preneural}).
+\textbf{Attribute Style Transfer.} Image attributes are generally referred to image colours, textures, \etc. Previously, image attribute transfer is accomplished through image analogy \cite{hertzmann2001image} in a supervised manner (Section~\ref{sect:preneural}).
 Derived from the idea of patch-based NST \cite{li2016combining}, Liao \etal \cite{liao2017visual} propose a deep image analogy to study image analogy in the domain of CNN features.
-Their algorithm is based on patch matching technique and realises a weakly supervised image analogy, \ie, their algorithm only needs a single pair of source and target images instead of a large training set.
+Their algorithm is based on a patch matching technique and realises a weakly supervised image analogy, \ie, their algorithm only needs a single pair of source and target images instead of a large training set.

-\paragraph{Fashion Style Transfer.} Fashion style transfer receives fashion style image as the target and generates clothing images with desired fashion styles.
+\textbf{Fashion Style Transfer.} Fashion style transfer receives fashion style image as the target and generates clothing images with desired fashion styles.
 The challenge of Fashion Style Transfer lies in the preservation of similar design with the basic input clothing while blending desired style patterns.
 This idea is first proposed by Jiang and Fu \cite{jiang2017fashion}.
 They tackle this problem by proposing a pair of fashion style generator and discriminator.